 Applications will be reviewed on an individual basis and potential students will be offered advice by an academic tutor on the suitability of the award and their module choice within the award, dependent on factors such as currency of prior learning, and their personal and professional development needs.
 Students should be able to show potential benefit from studying for the award and offer a rationale for their module choices.

-Applications should be made online directly to the university; visit our website or contact email@example.com for details and guidance.
+Applications should be made online directly to the university using the apply button above.
+If you need more details or guidance, please contact email@example.com.
 There is no official closing date but we would encourage you to apply as early as possible, as many courses are competitive.